 Loves C++ and knows how to cook it.

-Likes templates, multithreading and asynchronous programming, coroutine adoption enthusiast.
+Likes metaprogramming, multithreading and asynchronous programming, coroutine adoption enthusiast.

 Since 2007, Alexander has been developing middleware and ECM systems.
 All this was written in C and C++, so the C++ Enterprise Edition for Alexander is not fiction, but daily work.
 One of the important components of any corporate system is transport, to be more precise, message brokers, and Alexander wants to tell you about them.
 He will talk about the current situation in the world of MQ-Brokers and, of course, about his own broker and the features of his writing.